Fantom-Factory/afIoc/readme.md

 }
 ```

 This is a form of ctor injection where the last parameter is the it-block function, `|This|`.
 When IoC encounters this special parameter it creates and passes in a function that sets all the fields annotated with `@Inject`.
-So to set the field in the service, just call the function!
+So to set all the fields in the service, just call the function!

 A more verbose example would be: